lex111/Insomnia/README.md

 * Windows: Open up the program files folder and delete the Insomnia folder.

 ## Helping Out
-(It is assumed you already have node installed and therefore npm)
+It is assumed you already have node installed and therefore npm.

 To download the full source code and install the devDependencies run the following lines:
 ```bash